 There is a lack of consistent scientific evidence that surgical or medical removal of endometriosis increases the probability of pregnancy.
 This has led some clinicians to believe that endometriosis is merely a sign of another underlining cause of infertility.

 The most appropriate treatment for endometriosis depends on such underlining cause and the length of infertility.
 If you are 39 or younger (female partner) and have been sexually active without contraception for 18 months or more, you may need In Vitro Fertilization to conceive.
 Women 39 years and older should consider IVF treatment after only three months of no contraception.

 Polycystic ovaries are by far the most common cause of irregular menstrual periods and the lack of ovulation (anovulation).

 The term "polycystic" refers to the increased number of ovarian follicles (not cysts) present within the ovaries of most women with PCOS.

 In Vitro Fertilization is the recommended treatment for women with moderate and moderately severe degrees of PCOS.
 It allows for precise modulation of ovarian stimulation and minimizes the risk of a multiple pregnancy by limiting the number of transferred embryos.

 - Multiple miscarriages

-In Vitro Fertilization, possibly with the addition of with embryo genetic testing (PGS), may be considered by patients with a history of recurrent miscarriages (three or more).
+In Vitro Fertilization, possibly with the addition of with embryo genetic testing (PGT), may be considered by patients with a history of recurrent miscarriages (three or more).

 - Unsuccessful ovarian stimulation and IUIs